 What is Passover?

-- The Passover (Pesach) is the first of all the annual Feasts, and historically and religiously, it is the most important of all.
+- The Passover (Pesach) is the first of all the annual Feasts.

-- Some use “Passover” as a generic term to refer to Passover (14th day of the first Biblical month) and the Feast of Unleavened Bread (15th – 21st days of the first Biblical month) which immediately follows Passover.
+- Some use “Passover” as a generic term to refer to both the Passover (Evening of the 14th day of the first Biblical month) and the Feast of Unleavened Bread (15th – 21st days of the first Biblical month) which immediately follows Passover.

 1 Corinthians 5:7